liufengyun/hashdiff/README.md

     diff = HashDiff.diff(a, b, :delimiter => '\t')
     diff.should == [['-', 'a\tx', 2], ['-', 'a\tz', 4], ['-', 'b\tx', 3], ['~', 'b\tz', 45, 30], ['+', 'b\ty', 3]]

-In cases you have similar hash objects in array, you can pass a suitable `:similarity` value instead of the default `0.8`.
+In cases you have similar hash objects in array, you can pass a custom value for `:similarity` instead of the default `0.8`.

 ## Contributors